thomasfl/rails3_template/README.md

 # Rails 3.1 template

 Very simple rails 3.1 template.
-It only uses the sorcery gem for authentication.
+Uses the sorcery gem for authentication and  It only uses the sorcery gem for authentication.